storacha/ipni/README.md

 > IPNI is a content routing system optimized to take billions of CIDs from large-scale data providers, and allow fast lookup of provider information using these CIDs over a simple HTTP REST API.
 > – https://github.com/ipni

-This library handles encoding and signing of IPNI advertisements.
+This library handles encoding and signing of IPNI EntryChunk and Advertisement objects.
 To share them with an indexer follow the guidance in the spec [here](https://github.com/ipni/specs/blob/main/IPNI.md#advertisement-transfer)

 Supports single and [extended providers](https://github.com/ipni/specs/blob/main/IPNI.md#extendedprovider) by separating Provider and Advertisement creation.